 It seems in recent years that the term professional staff (pro staff) has lost some significance.
-You can browse any internet forum and see almost every signature is full with pro staff sponsorships.
-It’s easy to attend an archery tournament and get intimidated when everyone is wearing a pro staff shirt from one company or another.
+You can browse any internet forum and see almost every signature has a full pro staff listing.
+When attending an archery tournament, it's easy to get intimidated when everyone is wearing a pro staff shirt from one company or another.

-As a former national archery competitor and now as an archery manufacturer it’s easy for me to understand what pro staff means.
-Having the unique experience of being on both sides of this game has given me a much better understanding of what both sides of the archery pro staff are looking for and what it really means to each party.
-Too many times I hear shooters saying things like I shoot so much better than him so why is he on a pro staff but I am not.
-At the end of the day it's all about promoting the product and company.
+As a former national archery competitor, and now as an archery manufacturer, it’s easy for me to understand what pro staff means.
+Having the unique experience of being on both sides of this game, I have a much better understanding of what both sides of the archery pro staff are looking for and what it really means to each party.
+Too many times I hear shooters say things like, "I shoot so much better than him, so why is he on a pro staff, but I'm not?"
+At the end of the day, it's not about ability, but rather, promoting the product and company.

-Now as the owner of a custom bow string company I am on the other side.
-Every day we get emails and phone calls from pro staff prospects.
+Now, as the owner of a custom bow string company, I am on the other side.
+Everyday we get emails and phone calls from pro staff prospects.
 Each one gives us reasons why we should pick them.
-Some are genuine and believe in our archery product line while others are just going down the list of companies until someone says yes.
+Some are genuine and believe in our archery product line, while others are just going down the list of companies until someone says yes.
 Our job is to tell which is which.

-In conclusion pro staff sponsorships are not for everyone, there is a level of commitment that both sides need to understand when that contract is signed.
-Before signing on for a staff position you need to ask yourself if it’s worth it.
-Is the time working booths at archery shoots and shows worth the discount or product that you are receiving in return?
-Join our newsletter for more helpful articles
+In conclusion, being on pro staff is not for everyone.
+There is a level of commitment that both sides need to understand when the contract is signed.
+Before signing on for a staff position, you need to ask yourself if it’s worth it to you.
+Is the time posting on social media and talking in person with others about a particular archery brand worth the discount or product that you are receiving in return?

 Interested in learning more about 60X Pro Staff program?
 Check out the details and application.